matthewthechickenman/dsl-vote-listener/README.md

 - Counting votes per user (resets will be possible).

 ## Documentation
-This bot is slightly overkill for one server.
+This bot is slightly overkill for one server as it is designed to handle many.

 Bot documentation can be found [here](DOCUMENTATION.md)